Timber Gadgets is reader-supported. We may earn a commission if you buy through the links on our site.

 Sweetgum produces a fair amount of heat.
 It has a heat output of 21.3 million BTUs per cord which is average to good.
 Unfortunately, it is very hard to split which is the main reason people do not dare to put much effort into it.

 It burns fast and produces low-quality coals which also downs its quality.
 It carries no particular smell but wet wood may release odor.
-High moisture content in the greenwood also takes all the time to dry up.
+High moisture content in the greenwood also takes time to dry up.
 While smoke production is low to average, it produces a lot of sparks which may cause a house fire.

 It is recommended to burn mixed with better-quality wood.
 Doing this eliminates many of its drawbacks and adds to the quantity of firewood.